 If you have a pet then you understand the dreaded visit to the vet.
-It is one of those duties that must be preformed but you don’t like it.
+It is one of those duties that must be preformed but isn’t overly loved.
 Well you’re not alone, chances are, your pet doesn’t love it either.

-Many people are not real fond of going to the doctors’ or dentists’ office.
-We however understand why we are there and the need to be there.
-Our pets on the other hand are completely clueless of the need for the visit.
+Many people aren’t real fond of going to the doctor’s or dentist’s office.
+We, however, understand why we go there and the need to do so.
+Our pets, on the other hand, are completely clueless of the need for the visit.

 The waiting rooms are totally different.
 Humans sit and wait in a quiet room with gentle music playing while our pets deal with strange smells and loud noises.
 We can read a book and watch television while they can listen to cats, dogs and other creatures.
-Just a few minutes of sitting in the waiting area surrounded by strange scents and the sound of barking dogs and meowing cats can be very stressful for you and your pet.
+Just a few minutes of sitting in the waiting area surrounded by strange scents and the sound of barking dogs and meowing cats can be very stressful for your pet.